sdromigny/Gassmann/README.md

 pip install -r requirements.txt
 ```

-The repository was developed and tested on Debian and Github Codespaces with (representative versions):
+The repository was developed with:

 * NumPy v2.3.1
 * SciPy v1.16.0